-- Attend school daily, except when lawfully excused, and be on time to all classes. - Sign a statement indicating he/she has received and read the handbook. - Follow the rules and regulations established by the teacher and the school. - Follow student Code of Conduct and school policies and procedures concerning appropriate behavior and dress. - Cooperate with all lawful and reasonable directives issued by school personnel. - Show respect for others and their property. - Refrain from making profane, insulting, threatening, or inflammatory remarks while on campus and while on SOCIAL MEDIA. - Avoid any behavior that creates unrest among the student body including talking or sharing information about a student that creates negative drama. - Express opinions and ideas in a respectful and courteous manner. - Strive toward self-discipline, setting individual goals, and utilizing good work habits.
+- Attend school daily, except when lawfully excused, and be on time to all classes. - Sign a statement indicating he/she has received and read the handbook. - Follow the rules and regulations established by the teacher and the school on the bus, at school, and at school sponsored events. - Follow student Code of Conduct and school policies and procedures concerning appropriate behavior and dress. - Cooperate with all lawful and reasonable directives issued by school personnel. - Show respect for others and their property. - Do not make profane, insulting, threatening, or inflammatory remarks while on campus and while on SOCIAL MEDIA.
+We have to investigate social media threats and insults! - Avoid any behavior that creates unrest among the student body including talking or sharing information about a student that creates negative drama. - Express opinions and ideas in a respectful and courteous manner. - Strive toward self-discipline, setting individual goals, and utilizing good work habits.